-14 "High Culture, Popular Culture, and the Modern First Ladies," in Women and the White House: Women, Popular Culture, and Presidential Politics, ed.
+^{14 &}quot;High Culture, Popular Culture, and the Modern First Ladies," in Women and the White House: Women, Popular Culture, and Presidential Politics, ed.
 Lilly Goren and Justin Vaughn.
 University of Kentucky Press, 2013. pp. 238-244.

-the Congress, and Washington society provides opportunities for relationship-building and conversation that facilitates policy negotiations.15 Guest lists, seating charts (particularly for the president's table), artists, and artistic programs have all routinely been subject to extensive reviews.
+that facilitates policy negotiations.15 Guest lists, seating charts (particularly for the president's table), artists, and artistic programs have all routinely been subject to extensive reviews.